recraft-ai/mcp-recraft-server/README.md

 - Fill out the form
 - Enable the server

-In the form you need to paste your Recraft AI API key obtained on your [profile API page](https://www.recraft.ai/profile/api).
+In the form you need to paste your Recraft API key obtained on your [profile API page](https://www.recraft.ai/profile/api).
 You can also specify a local path for generated image storage or indicate that all results should be stored remotely.

 In case of installation issues, check that you have the latest version of [Claude Desktop](https://claude.ai/download).